-Adjustment Period QSE Responsibility: ERCOT Responsibility: Time = T minus 60 minutes Submit updated Balanced Schedule of Obligations and Supply for the hour beginning at Time T, and any hour after T. Submit bids for Balancing Energy including any mandatory decremental Balancing Energy bids.
+Adjustment Period QSE Responsibility: ERCOT Responsibility: Time = T minus 60 minutes Time = T minus Submit updated Balanced Schedule of Obligations and Supply for the hour beginning at Time T, and any hour after T. Submit bids for Balancing Energy including any mandatory decremental Balancing Energy bids.
 Submit updated Self-Arranged AS schedule for the hour beginning at Time T and any hour after Time T (the amount of Self-Arranged AS may not change from Day Ahead, however, the Resources supplying the Self Arranged AS may be altered.
 If ERCOT calls on additional AS in the AP, the allocated portion of the additional AS may be self- arranged).
 Submit updates to Resource Plan.
-Submit bids for additional Ancillary Services.
+Submit bids for RPRS.
 Submit bids for incremental and decremental Resource specific premiums.
+Resubmit corrected schedules.
 Review updated Balanced Schedule.
 Review updated Resource Plans.
 Review updated Self-Arranged AS Schedule.
 Validate Schedules and notify affected Qualified Scheduling Entities (QSEs) of any invalid or mismatched schedules.
 Identify CSC or OC Congestion or capacity insufficiency.
-Time = T minus 45 minutes Resubmit corrected schedules.
+45 minutes - Resubnit corrected schedules.